biocore/songbird/README.md

 By default, it is set to 1 minute, so that it can take a measure every minute - but here you ran for just a few seconds!
 Try setting `--p-summary-interval 1` to record the loss at every second and set `--p-epochs 5000` to make it run longer in the `multinomial` command.
 Now try to summarize these new results.

-One can also generate Rsquared values by comparing it to a baseline model as follows
+One can also generate Qsquared values by comparing it to a baseline model as follows
 ```
 qiime songbird multinomial \
     --i-table redsea.biom.qza \